Place Vendôme

 Throughout history, Place Vendôme has been a center for political and cultural activity.
 It has witnessed numerous historical events, including being the location for the signing of the 1763 Treaty of Paris, which ended the Seven Years’ War.

 Today, Place Vendôme continues to be a prominent landmark in Paris, reflecting the rich history and elegance of the city.
-It is well known for the luxury boutiques which surround it as well as one of the best 5-star Paris hotels, the Hôtel Ritz.
+It is well known for the luxury boutiques that surround it as well as one of the best 5-star Paris hotels, the famous Hôtel Ritz.

 Famous For Fine Jewelry